Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 Planting Directions (potted):

-1.)
-Prepare your container, which should be at least 18 inches in diameter.
+1) Prepare your container, which should be at least 2 pot sizes larger than what it arrived in.
 Your container or pot should have proper drainage holes in the bottom, so you may also want to provide a drain pan for the container to sit in.
 If your container doesn’t have drainage holes, you can easily add them with a drill.

 *Remember that plants in containers will feel the heat and cold more because their roots are in soil above the ground.
 Stay aware of your weather patterns.
 Provide adequate moisture when it is extremely hot and dry, as potted plants will usually dry out quicker.